Battle of Ulundi: Invasion

-On the evening of 6 June jittery British troops and artillery in laager at Fort Newdigate opened fire on an arriving piquet company of Royal Engineers commanded by Lieutenant John Chard of Rorke's Drift fame, killing two horses and wounding one.
-By the 16th the slow advance was quickened by the news that Wolseley was on his way to Natal to take command.
-On the 17th a depot named 'Fort Marshall' was established - not far from Isandlhwana.
-On 28 June Chelmsford's column was a mere 17 miles away from Ulundi and had established the supply depots of 'Fort Newdigate', 'Fort Napoleon' and 'Port Durnford' when Sir Garnet Wolseley arrived in Cape Town.
-Wolseley had cabled Chelmsford ordering him not to undertake any serious actions on the 23rd but the message was only received through a galloper on this day.
+On the evening of 6 June, jittery British troops and artillery in laager at Fort Newdigate, opened fire on an arriving piquet company of Royal Engineers commanded by Lieutenant John Chard of Rorke's Drift fame, killing two horses and wounding one.
+By 16 June the slow advance was quickened by the news that Wolseley was on his way to Natal to take command.
+It " ... acted as the "spur to the head" which expedited Lord Chelmsford's movements."
+On 17 June a depot named 'Fort Marshall' was established – not far from Isandlhwana.
+On 28 June Chelmsford's column was 17 mi away from Ulundi and had established the supply depots of 'Fort Newdigate', 'Fort Napoleon' and 'Port Durnford' when Sir Garnet Wolseley arrived in Cape Town.
+Wolseley had cabled Chelmsford ordering him not to undertake any serious actions on 23 June but the message was only received through a galloper on this day.
 Chelmsford had no intention of letting Wolseley stop him from making a last effort to restore his reputation and did not reply.
 A second message was sent on 30 June reading: